Integrating BMC Helix ITSM and BMC Helix AIOps with Microsoft Teams for incident collaboration

 Before you begin

-You must have a Microsoft Azure account with an active subscription and have application administrator permissions in Microsoft Azure.
+- You must have a Microsoft Azure account with an active subscription and have application administrator permissions in Microsoft Azure.

 Process overview

-Task 1: (Optional) To configure integration tools
+Task 1: To configure integration tools

-To configure PagerDuty connection
+(Optional) To configure the PagerDuty connection

-With a valid PagerDuty license, configure PagerDuty connection to automatically manage on-call schedules and quickly send critical alerts to the right person.
+With a valid PagerDuty license, configure the PagerDuty connection to automatically manage on-call schedules and quickly send critical alerts to the right person.
 If you configure a PagerDuty connection, you cannot configure an xMatters connection.

-To configure xMatters connection
+(Optional) To configure the xMatters connection

 An administrator can configure the xMatters connection to send notifications and recommend participants.
 If you configure an xMatters connection, you cannot configure a PagerDuty connection.